bhowmikp/design-patterns/structural_patterns/bridge/README.md

 ## Applicability
 Use the Bridge pattern when:
 - you want to avoid a permanent binding between an abstraction and its implementation.
 - both the abstractions and their implementations should be extensible by subclassing.
-In this case, the Bridge pattern lets you combine the different abstractions and implementations and extend them independenty.
+In this case, the Bridge pattern lets you combine the different abstractions and implementations and extend them independently.
 - changes in the implementation of an abstraction should have no impact on clients; the code should not have to be recompiled.

 ## Benefits
 - **Decoupling interface and implementation**.
 An implementation is not bound permanently to an interface.
 The implementation of an abstraction can be configured at run-time.
 - **Improved extensibility**.
-Extend the Abstraction and Implementor hierarchies independenty.
+Extend the Abstraction and Implementor hierarchies independently.
 - **Hiding implementation details from clients**.